mtds/pxe_srv/README.md

 /once/{client-ip}      | Redirect a client once to a linked boot configuration /static/{client-ip}    | Redirect a client to a specific static boot configuration

+### Configuration

+The sub-directory ↴ [`public/`](public/), aka `$PXESRV_ROOT` contains an example iPXE configuration.

+Reference examples in [centos/README.md](public/centos/README.md) or [debian/README.md](public/debian/README.md) illustrate installation with Anaconda/Kickstart or Debain-Installer/Pressed respectively.

 ### Development

 Please refer to [DEVELOPMENT.md](DEVELOPMENT.md) for detailed instructions.

+The document referenced above will also help to setup a test-environment in order to get fammiliar with the service.

 ## Deployment